 The fishing village of Urk is centuries old and has a unique history and culture.
 The Urk dialect is still spoken there, and you can take wonderful walks through the ancient alleyways (known as ginkies) and streets.
 In the pleasant harbor, you can relax on a terrace and enjoy delicious smoked IJsselmeer eel or a freshly baked fish from the fishermen of Urk.

 A visit to the lighthouse, the museum, the monuments and the IJsselmeer fish market are also highly recommended.
 A trip across the IJsselmeer lake – the former Zuiderzee – on an original botter type fishing ship or the ferry to Enkhuizen is an experience you really don’t want to miss out on.
-Bear in mind, however, that Sunday is a resting day to the religious people of Urk, so you’d best go on a weekday or on Saturday.
+On Sundays, the hard-working people of Urk enjoy a day of rest.
+Please note that all shops and activities are closed on that day.

 More in the area